lsy617004926/lsy617004926.github.io/_pages/cv.md

 - **B.Econ in Finance** – University of Science and Technology of China, Anhui, China
   *Sep.
 2018 – May 2022*

+## Work in Progress
+The wisdom of crowd or the wisdom of insider?
+Insider trading on prediction market

 ## Research Experience

 * **Research Assistant** for [Prof. Ella D.S.
 Patelli](https://sites.google.com/view/ella-ds-patelli/accueil) – University of British Columbia